TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Writing Code/README.md

 > [!IMPORTANT]
 > The simple *Pong3* example comes with a single source code file.
-If the example folder contains additional resources such as additional `.h` files, pictures, or fonts, then you need to *also* copy them to your main `src` folder.
+If the example folder contained additional resources such as additional `.h` files, pictures, or fonts, then you would have needed to *also* copy them to your main `src` folder.

 ### Testing Code
-Before you change the code in any way, make sure you got all that is needed: try and compile it: in the *platform.io Project Tasks* tree, click *Build*.
+Before you change the code in any way, make sure you got all that is needed.
+Try and compile it: in the *platform.io Project Tasks* tree, click *Build*.

 This starts the compilation process which takes place in the console window.
 Look for *errors*, and check to see whether the compilation ended successfully or failed.